FabianMeul/ngMaxLength/README.md

 Display the remaining characters of an Angular input field.

-### Angular Character Limit
+### Angular Max Length

-This directive extend the existing ng-max-length directive to expose `remainingChars` on the current field scope.
+This directive extends the existing ng-max-length directive to expose `remainingChars` on the current field scope.

 #### Usage